efmayost/grafana-demo/README.md

 To discuss:

 - The difference between filtering in the query and Transform Data (transform happening BEFORE visualisation)
-- Value mappings as an easier way tha case/then in sql query
+- Value mappings as an easier way than case/then in sql query
 - The difference between the types of imonth and month and the need for casting for ordering correctly.

 3. By weekday (table)